 The M.14 Magister was powered by the 130-hp de Havilland Gipsy Major I engine which gave it a top speed of 132 mph, a range of 380 miles and a service ceiling of 18,000 ft.
 This made its first

 flight on the 20th March 1937 with F.G.
 Miles at the controls.
-The prototype was then sent to the Aircraft and Armament Experimental Establishment at Martlesham Heath for trials.
+The prototype was then sent to the Aeroplane and Armament Experimental Establishment at Martlesham Heath for trials.
 It was on its

 first test flight that an issue with the type was discovered.
 Sent into a spin the pilot was unable to recover the plane and had to bail out.
 This issue would affect the RAF's early Magisters

 which they had started to receive during October 1937, with a number lost in this way.
 This would lead to modifications to the design.

 This would lead to the M.14A Magister which had the same range and service ceiling of the M.14, but with a top speed of 142 mph was 10 mph faster.
 Design changes to the aircraft saw the

 tailplane raised, the rear fuselage re-designed and anti-spin strakes fitted in an effort to make the aircraft recoverable in a spin.
 These changes did not eradicate the problem so the rudder

 was re-designed with a higher aspect ratio and increased area and this would solve the issue.